Last Updated on July 17, 2022

 There are many things to do in Ghent, Belgium.
-But like many travelers to Belgium, I had always set my sights on Brussels and Bruges and didn’t even think of visiting the city.
+Incredibly, like many travelers visiting Belgium, I never thought of visiting the city.
+Instead, like most others, I always set my sights on Brussels, Bruges, and other places.

-Then, blessed with an unexpected extra day to spend in Belgium, a country I greatly enjoy, I made a day trip to Ghent.
-I was in the city less than a half-hour when I began wondering how had I missed this spectacular city for so many years.
+Then, with an extra day to spend in Belgium, a country I greatly enjoy, I made a trip to Ghent.
+I there less than a half-hour when I began wondering how had I ever missed this spectacular city?

 Given the beauty of both Bruges and Ghent, comparisons of the two are unavoidable.
 Suffice it to say that while Bruges’s reputation has been built on the romantic ambiance of its canals and intimate streets, Ghent showcases its beauty through its wealth of imposing architecture and broad open spaces.

-In fact, there are more listed historic buildings in Ghent than in any other Belgian city, and all less than an hour from Brussels by train.
+In fact, there are more listed historic buildings in Ghent than in any other Belgian city.

 Ghent’s Well-Preserved Medieval City Center

-In medieval times Ghent was one of the largest cities in Europe, second only to Paris.
-Today it is a city of culture, a place with an abundance of museums, galleries and assorted architectural gems.
+In medieval times Ghent grew incredibly rich in the wool and cloth trade.
+It was, in fact, one of the largest cities in Europe, second only to Paris.
+Today it is a city of culture, with an abundance of museums, galleries, and assorted architectural gems.

 A Two-Hour Walking Tour

 I was quickly off, stopping immediately at the imposing Castle right across the street.
 Nowhere else in the world will you find such a massive castle right in the middle of a city, not on a hill above it.
-You would think that it would be out of place but it actually fits in its urban setting quite nicely.
-Entrance to the castle is €10 per adult.
+You would think that it would be out of place, but it fits nicely into its urban setting.
+Entry to the Castle is €10 per adult.

 An Easy Walk Around Old Ghent

 I continued on, turning here and there, wandering down side streets that looked interesting.
-It was an easy, quiet, relaxing walk, colorful and historic at the same time.
+It was an easy, quiet, relaxing walk, colorful and historical at the same time.

 St. Bavo Cathedral